svidt/100-Days-of-Swift/1-12 Introduction to Swift/1.0 First Steps In Swift/README.md

 """
 ```
 **1.4 Doubles and Booleans**
+There are two data types to store fractional numbers. **Float** and **Double**

+The official Apple recommendation is to always use *Double* since it has the most accuracy.

 A Double is short for "double-precision floating-point number" and is used when working with any kind of decimal number.

 Boolean can be either True or False, not both!
 ```
-var pi = 3.141
+var pi: Double = 3.141
-var awesome = true
+var awesome: Bool = true
 ```
 **1.5 String Interpolation**
 An Interpolation references a previously defined Variable.
 You can use the same Interpolation as many times as you want.